anprasanth/anprasanth.github.io/robotics.md

 The images are uploaded to the on-premise edge server and public cloud where the images are processed and the inventory results are presented to the warehouse user.

-**Technologies**: ROS, PX4, VIO, VPS, Sensor fusion, Path planning, Trajectory control, Imaging, Gazebo, Isaac Sim
+**Technologies**: ROS, PX4, VIO, VPS, Object segmentation, Sensor fusion, Path planning, Trajectory control, Imaging, Gazebo, Isaac Sim

 # Plant monitoring in vertical farms